JoeyStanley/real/resources.md

 * *[Interactive web-based data visualization with R, plotly, and shiny](https://plotly-r.com)* by [Carson Sievert](https://cpsievert.me) is another free online book on data visualizatio in in R. This has a good focus on interactivity since it involves [plotly](https://plot.ly) and [Shiny](https://shiny.rstudio.com).

+* *[Mastering Shiny](https://mastering-shiny.org)* by Hadley Wickham is under development and will be released late 2020.
+I'm looking forward to this comprehensive book on Winston Chang's [shiny](https://shiny.rstudio.com) package a lot actually, but in the meantime though you and I can peruse the online version for free.

 ### Colors

 * The [`scion`](https://www.data-imaginist.com/2018/scico-and-the-colour-conundrum/) package has a bunch of colorblind-safe, perceptually uniform, ggplot2-friendly color palettes for use in visuals.
 Very cool.